thomas-haslwanter/statsintro/rst/statsPreface.rst

 makes it easy for me to search.
 Page and section numbers are fine, too, but not as easy to work with.
 Thanks!

-- Connor Johnson wrote a very nice blog explaining the results of statsmodels OLS command, which formed the basis of a large part of the section on *Statistical Models*
+-  Connor Johnson wrote a very nice blog explaining the results of statsmodels OLS command, which formed the basis of a large part of the section on *Statistical Models*.

 -  To demonstrate Bayesian statistics and MCMC-models, I took the example of the Challenger disaster from the excellent open source e-book Probabilistic-Programming-and-Bayesian-Methods-for-Hackers by Cam Davidson Pilon.

 .. |ipynb| image:: ../Images/IPython.jpg
     :scale: 50 %